Complete the form below to see if you qualify for a Oxbryta Lawsuit

 September 26, 2024: Pfizer Issues Global Withdrawal of Sickle-Cell Drug Oxbryta Due to Safety Concerns

 Due to Oxbryta leading to an increased risk of serious vascular events and death, Pfizer has voluntarily withdrawn the drug, which is used to treat anemia caused by sickle cell disease.
-As part of the voluntary recall, Pfizer is suspending distribution and discontinuing all active clinical trials and expanded access programs, due to the dangers the drug poses to people with sickle cell disease.
+As part of the voluntary recall/withdrawal, Pfizer is suspending distribution and discontinuing all active clinical trials and expanded access programs, due to the dangers the drug poses to people with sickle cell disease.

 Pfizer, Inc. and Global Blood Therapeutics, Inc. (GBT) entered into an agreement where Pfizer would acquire GBT for $5.4 billion.
-GBT is a biopharmaceutical company that developed Obryta (voxelotor) in hopes of serving underserved patient communities, especially those affected by sickle cell disease.
+GBT is a biopharmaceutical company that developed Oxbryta (voxelotor) in hopes of serving underserved patient communities, especially those affected by sickle cell disease.

 December 17, 2021: FDA Gives Accelerated Approval for Oxbryta Prescriptions for Patients Age 2 to 11